- Exercise a high degree of caution in Djibouti because of the threat of terrorist attack and the uncertain regional security environment.

 Border with Somalia: Do not travel within five kilometres of the border with Somalia (Somaliland) due to the threat of kidnapping.

 Terrorism is a threat throughout the world.
 See our Terrorist Threat Worldwide bulletin.

 Civil unrest/political tension

 Australians in Dijbouti should avoid protests, demonstrations and large gatherings as they can turn violent.

 On 21 December 2015, up to 19 people were killed in a confrontation with police at a religious gathering in the Bouldougo area, near Balbala, west of Djibouti city.

 Civil unrest or armed conflict in neighbouring countries (Somalia, Ethiopia and Eritrea) may also negatively affect the security situation.

-Border with Eritrea: We strongly advise you not to travel within ten kilometres of the border with Eritrea.
+Border with Eritrea: Do not travel within ten kilometres of the border with Eritrea.
 There were military clashes between Djibouti and Eritrea in June 2008 and further conflict is possible.
 Monitor local information sources for up-to-date reports.